delta6626/365-days-of-code/README.md

 - Day 92 ✅: Focused on making Nebula more responsive
 - Day 93 ✅: Still grinding on Nebula’s responsiveness.
 Adjusted sizes for cards and buttons, and started working on a hamburger menu for the dashboard
 - Day 94 ✅: Refactored Nebula’s dashboard to integrate a WIP hamburger menu using Zustand
+- Day 95 ✅: Fixed the note editor width bug and implemented the hamburger menu with actual nav items
 ---

 ## 📌 Notes